DCGS-SS/DCGS-SS.github.io/_posts/2018-11-28-Computers_Python_andBase_2.py.md

   </tr>
   <tr>
     <td class="title">Persevering</td>
-    <td>I persevered to try and think of appropriate answers to the questions asked by the teacher.</td>
+    <td class="desc">I persevered to try and think of appropriate answers to the questions asked by the teacher.</td>
   </tr>
   <tr>
     <td class="title">Questioning?</td>
-    <td>I asked the teacher some questions on what would happen if the code could be implemented in a different way.</td>
+    <td class="desc">I asked the teacher some questions on what would happen if the code could be implemented in a different way.</td>
   </tr>
   <tr>
     <td class="title">Independence</td>
-    <td><strong><em>(Class Discussion Lesson) - N/A</em></strong></td>
+    <td class="desc"><strong><em>(Class Discussion Lesson) - N/A</em></strong></td>
   </tr>
   <tr>
     <td class="title">Reflecting</td>
-    <td>I reflected on the purpose of the lesson, and what concepts and ideas it taught me, and why we did this type of lesson, this week.</td>
+    <td class="desc">I reflected on the purpose of the lesson, and what concepts and ideas it taught me, and why we did this type of lesson, this week.</td>
   </tr>
   <tr>
     <td class="title">Engagement</td>
-    <td>I really engaged with the concepts and ideas presented in the lesson, knowing it would help me in later life if I do go on to do this as a profession.</td>
+    <td class="desc">I really engaged with the concepts and ideas presented in the lesson, knowing it would help me in later life if I do go on to do this as a profession.</td>
   </tr>
   <tr>
     <td class="title">What could have gone better in your learning?</td>
   </tr>
   <tr>
-    <td>I am really not sure, this week.
+    <td class="desc">I am really not sure, this week.
 I could have maybe asked more questions, but that's really everything.</td>
   </tr>
   <tr>
      <td class="title">What changes do you need to make to improve your learning next time?</td>
   </tr>
   <tr>
-    <td>Don’t hesitate to ask questions</td>
+    <td class="desc">Don’t hesitate to ask questions</td>
   </tr>
 </table>